rounakraj8/bidding-system/README.md

 ### Tech Stack:
 1. *Programming Language* - **Java (11)**

     Java is good choice for developing scalable REST APIs.
+Java scales well as it is multi-threaded.

 2. *Framework* - **Spring Boot (2.3.2)**